williambdean/williambdean.github.io/README.md

 I love to learn and collaborate so feel free to [connect with me](https://www.linkedin.com/in/williambdean/)!
 I've been looking into freelancing and have some options posted [here](https://www.fiverr.com/williamdean600?up_rollout=true) as well.

+For information about how this site was created, checkout my [Blog Post here](blog/posts/2022/site-setup)